david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 4. Export the output file path:

+The $OUTFILE target can be any path and name.
+We suggest: `~/gva/out.json`

 ```sh
 # This example uses ~/gva/video as the video path and FILENAME as the placeholder for an output file name.
 Change this information to fit your setup.
 export OUTFILE=<path-to-FILENAME>